radian-software/prescient.el/README.md

 ## How it works

 `prescient.el` uses a very simple algorithm.
-If you don't enter any query, then the first few choices are the last selections you made.
+The first few choices are the last selections you made.
 After that, candidates are sorted first by frequency of usage and then by length.

-Once you enter a query, the same base sorting still applies.
-However, if your query matches an exact substring of a candidate, then that candidate is ranked higher.
-Alternatively (and exclusively), if your query matches an exact substring of the initials of a candidate, then that candidate is also ranked higher.
+Filtering is done by substring and initialism matching.
+This means that your query must match an exact substring of a candidate, or an exact substring of the initials of a candidate, or that candidate is discarded.

-You can narrow further by providing multiple queries, separated by spaces.
-Substring and initial matching will apply separately for each query, allowing you to quickly select the candidate you want.
-Of course, once you've done so once, that candidate will be right at the top of the list for next time.
+To filter candidates further, simply enter another query, separated from the first by a space.
+The queries can match in any order.
+You can enter a literal space using two consecutive spaces.

+There are a few additional simple heuristics:

+* There is a bonus if your query matches a candidate starting at the beginning, rather than in the middle.
+There is a smaller bonus if a substring match starts right at the beginning of a word, rather than in the middle of one.
+* There is a bonus if your query matches the basename of a path, rather than one of the parent components.
+* There is a bonus if your queries match in order rather than out of order.

 [company-statistics]: https://github.com/company-mode/company-statistics
 [flx]: https://github.com/lewang/flx